Blake-C/wp-foundation-six/README.md

 npm install name-of-package --save
 ```

-Or if you have [Yarn](https://www.npmjs.com/package/yarn) install:
+Or if you have [Yarn](https://www.npmjs.com/package/yarn) installed:

 ```
 yarn add name-of-package
 ```

-If the NPM package uses ES2015 modular loaders then you can import the package using the name of the package.
-Otherwise you will need to path your import to the desired scripts file from within the node_modules directory.
+If the NPM package uses ES2015 module loaders then you can import the package using the name of the package.
+Otherwise you will need to path your import to the desired script file from within the node_modules directory.

 ```
 import custom-name from name-of-package